MBO vs. OKR: What is the Difference Between Them?

 On the other hand, OKR stands for Objectives and Key Results, and can be described similarly, as a way of setting and communicating organizational goals, with the aim of getting everyone moving along the same path.

 When it comes to managing employee performance, MBO and OKR are like the parent and the child.
-MBO Programs were invented by Peter Drucker in 1954, and OKR was introduced by Andy Grove about twenty years later in the 1970’s.
+MBO Programs were invented by Peter Drucker in 1954, and the OKR framework was introduced by Andy Grove about twenty years later in the 1970’s.
 The two approaches have just enough in common to be recognized as related, but they have some key differences that set them apart from one another.
-That said, both models help managers set goals for their employees and ensure that they meet them.
+That said, an OKR alternative could be an MBO because both models help managers set goals for their employees and ensure that they meet them.

 Depending on the company and the OKR system it happens to be using, this type of program has a plan duration that’s reviewed monthly or quarterly.
 This differs from the MBO plan, which can be set for the year or the quarter.
 However, the idea for both management programs is to engage in sales performance reviews as frequently as possible.